neutrinojs/neutrino/docs/presets/neutrino-preset-react/README.md

 ## Hot Module Replacement

-While `neutrino-preset-react` supports hot reloading your app using React Hot Loader, it does require some application-specific changes in order to operate.
+While `neutrino-preset-react` supports Hot Module Replacement your app using React Hot Loader, it does require some application-specific changes in order to operate.

 First, install `react-hot-loader` as a dependency, this **must** be React Hot Loader v3+ (currently in beta):